<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=393225&amp;fmt=gif">

 Can Hazardous Materials be Stored with Non-Hazardous Materials?

 Yes.
-As with storing different types of chemicals in the same warehouse, hazmat materials can be stored in the same facility as non-hazmat materials – provided that any relevant SDS is fully adhered to and separation requirements are met.
+As with storing different types of chemicals in the same warehouse, hazmat materials can be stored in the same facility as non-hazmat materials – provided that the specific storage environments exist in that warehouse, relevant SDS hazard requirements are fully adhered to, and separation requirements are met.

 What is CFATS?